iristianyiz/oci_generative-ai-professional/01.fundamentals/README.md

 ## In-context Learning and Few-shot Prompting
 ### In-context learning
-Conditioning (prompting) an LLM with instructions and demonstrations of the task it is meant to complete
+Conditioning (prompting) an LLM with instructions and demonstrations of the task it is meant to complete - e.g. Summarize the following paragraph in one sentence using simple language

 ### K-shot prompting
 Explicitly providing _k_ examples of the intended task in the prompt

 ## Advanced Prompting Strategies
 ### Chain-of-Thought
-Prompt the LLM to emit intermediate reasoning steps
+Prompt the LLM to emit intermediate reasoning steps (dividing long prompt into chunks - mimics human reasoning solving problems)

 ### Least-to-Most
-Prompt the LLM to decompose the problem and solve, easy-first
+Prompt the LLM to decompose the problem and solve, **easy-first/subproblems first**

 ### Step-Back
-Prompt the LLM to identify high-level concepts pertinent to a specific task
+Prompt the LLM to identify high-level concepts pertinent to a specific task (e.g. chem/physics principles)

 ## Issues with prompting
 ### Prompt Injection (Jailbrake)